anth12/diacritical-dotnet/ReadMe.md

 A full list of supported mappings can be found [here][default provider].

-Custom mappings can easily be added with a custom `IDiacriticProvider` implementation and registered with:
+Custom mappings can easily be added with a custom `IDiacriticProvider` implementation and registered using:

 ```c#
 DiacriticMap.AddProvider(new MyCustomDiacriticProvider());